Hume2/Laser-shadow-filter-improved/nifti_laser_filtering/docs/SelfEdgeLaserFilter.md

 ## Input and Output
 The input is the data from a laser scan.
 It's advertised to use the [Tradr Shadow Filter](TradrShadowFilter.md) first.

 The output is the filtered laser scan data.
-It still doesn't remove everything, it's advertised to use also the *Island Filter*.
+It still doesn't remove everything, it's advertised to use also the [Island Filter](IslandFilter.md).

 ## Example Configuration
 ```yaml